roibueno/gcal-csv-hedate-exporter/README.md

 # Future Milestones:
 - Support bulk events adding in on click
-- Bugfix on Hebrew characters (Unicode) on event title - being processed as Giberish on the CSV
 - Support extended functionality enables by Google Calendar from this link: https://support.google.com/calendar/answer/37118?hl=iw
 - Add feature for monthly events to support event such as Birkat Ha'Levana